rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Retrieve monitor by ID
 -----------------------

-Retrieve information about a specified monitor by monitor ID.
+Retrieve information about a specified monitor by using the monitor ID.

 ::